-Going on a hike is far more physically demanding than most sports.
+Merrell hiking boots are one of the many footwear options you can consider to overcome the numerous physical demands of your upcoming hike.
 No matter how fun it is, hiking will test the limits of your body.
 The same can be said for the gear you’re using.
 Every piece of clothing, storage item, and survival equipment should last during and after a hike.
 Otherwise, your performance and safety are at risk.
-One particular gear that should be prioritized is your footwear.
-In this aspect, a pair of Merrell hiking boots can go a long way during your outdoor adventures.
+Merrell’s boots can offer the performance and protection you need to make your hike a truly memorable experience.

 - Lightweight hiking boots.
 The brand offers hiking boots that weigh less than 1 kilogram per pair.
-They’re perfect for everyday hiking through short distances.
+These lightweight hikers feature a mix of leather and textile fabric in its upper.
+They are also equipped with ethylene-vinyl acetate midsoles to reduce their overall weight.
+The combination of light materials and the brand’s technologies make this type of footwear perfect for everyday hiking through short distances.
 Merrell’s lightweight hiker, the Moab 2 Mid GTX, is regarded as one of the best boots in this category.

 - Backpacking boots.
 Heavier and sturdier boots are needed if you’re a backpacker by nature.
 Merrell’s boot offerings help you perform better and keep your feet protected.
+These backpacking boots use leather uppers and waterproof membranes for your multi-day hike.
 The Merrell Phaserbound Waterproof falls under this category.

 Reasons to shop for Merrell hiking boots